young-kcd/firebird/doc/sql.extensions/README.ddl.txt

-CREATE_PRIVILEGED_ROLES			Use SET SYSTEM PRIVILEGES in roles MODIFY_EXT_CONN_POOL			Manage properties of pool of external connections REPLICATE_INTO_DATABASE			Use replication API to load changesets into database
+CREATE_PRIVILEGED_ROLES			Use SET SYSTEM PRIVILEGES in roles MODIFY_EXT_CONN_POOL			Manage properties of pool of external connections REPLICATE_INTO_DATABASE			Use replication API to load changesets into database DELETE_ANY_PROFILE_SESSION		May delete profile sessions from any user

 22) New grantee type in GRANT and REVOKE operators - SYSTEM PRIVILEGE.